mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

   - Current mirror

 ## CMOS
+- What is CMOS?
+Draw a CMOS buffer.
+- Why are these so often used?
 - TTL vs CMOS?
 - What's shoot-through on a CMOS logic gate?
 How can it be prevented?
 - CMOS efficiency analysis.
 How does operational frequency impact efficiency?
 What about logic/swing levels?
 Rise/fall times?
 - How can you achieve faster slew rates?
-- Why are MOSFETs sensitive to overvoltage conditions applied at the gate?
 - Design CMOS input protection circuits against ESD/overvoltage events.
+- Draw voltage/current output waveforms for a CMOS buffer connected to a series RC load.
+Which FETs are conducting during a positive/negative step?

 ## Amplifiers
 - What is common-mode and differential gain?
 What are their ideal values?